-Candidates have to deliver a speech and give reasons as to why they are the best candidates to represent their class.
-Pupil Council membership runs from Years 2 – 6.
+Candidates wishing to be part of the Pupil Council have to deliver a speech and give reasons as to why they are the best candidates to represent their class.
+Membership of Pupil Council runs from Year 2 – 6.
 Classes vote for a boy and girl representative.
-This system of elections is held every year with an opportunity for new members to run for a position.
+This system of election is held each year with an opportunity for new members to run for a position.

-We build a foundation of understanding how a meeting runs, and how a Council can be effective.
-From this children elect a leadership team to guide and direct meetings, the agenda and aims throughout the coming year.
+We build a foundation of understanding towards how a meeting runs, and how a council can be effective.
+From this, children within the Pupil Council elect a leadership team to guide and direct meetings, the agenda and aims throughout the coming year.
 This leadership consists of Chair, Vice Chair, Secretary and Treasurer, which are shared by two members each from Years 5 or 6.

-Mr Anderson and Miss Bradley attend the meetings and oversee the council.
-A budget is allocated to the council and the children discuss how the money is to be used.
+Mr McIlroy and Ms Foley run the meetings and oversee the council.
 Minutes are recorded by the secretaries and the children take their roles very seriously.

-The Council has already played an important role in the judging of the St James’s Great British Bake Off, supported the initiation of the Habits of Mind scheme throughout the school and have taken part in some key questionnaires which have supported new initiatives within the school.
+The Pupil Council has already played an important role in the judging of the St James’s Great British Bake Off and promoting a borough led poster competition for which 3 lucky winners were chosen from our school entries.
+In addition, the Year 6 members attended a COP26 Borough Conference which allowed them to gain invaluable debating experience.
+The Council has also taken part in some key questionnaires which will support new initiatives within the school.

 This year we will continue to support: